Self-leadership: Because the strategy only works when the woman behind it trusts herself enough to use it.

 That shift - from external validation to inner authority - is my definition of self-worth.

 And it's available to every sparky-brained woman who does the inner work alongside the strategy.
 Not instead of the strategy - alongside it.
-Because self-leadership without direction is is potential without a path.
+Because self-leadership without direction is potential without a path.
 And strategy without self-leadership is a plan you'll never fully back yourself to follow.

 Self-leadership is self-worth in action.